International cooperation

 The Government adopted Finland’s Africa Strategy (in Finnish) on 8 March 2021.

 The aim of the Strategy is to diversify and deepen Finland’s relations with African countries, with a particular focus on the political and economic relations.
 One of the objectives is to promote the multilateral, rules-based international order.
 To implement the Strategy, the Ministry of Justice has drawn up its own Africa Action Plan.
 One of the objectives of the Action Plan include encouraging African countries to become members of the Hague Conference on Private International Law (HCCH) and promoting their accession to the HCCH Conventions in the field of civil and family law.
-The Ministry of Justice has already launched cooperation (in Finnish) with the HCCH and three African countries: South Africa, Namibia and Tanzania.
-We have also increased our political-level communication and contacts with public officials in African countries.
 In this communication, we will keep highlighting questions related to democracy, human rights, equality and the rule of law and promoting the Sustainable Development Goals.